Best Buy to Let Mortgage Rates Compare Deals

 Send Us an Enquiry

 If you rent out a property on which you only have a residential mortgage, you’ll be in breach of your mortgage agreement which could put your property at risk of repossession.
-To rent out your property without breaching your mortgage agreement you'd have to either obtain consent to let from your existing lender or switch to a buy-to-let product.
-Find out more about converting your residential mortgage to buy-to-let.
+To rent out your property without breaching your mortgage agreement you'd have to either obtain consent to let from your existing lender or switch to a buy to let mortgage.
+Find out more about converting your residential mortgage to buy to let.

-As an independent mortgage broker with over 45 years of experience, we're perfectly placed to advise you and find a mortgage that matches your property needs.
+As an independent mortgage broker with over 50 years of experience, we're perfectly placed to advise you and find the best buy to let mortgage that matches your property needs.
 John Charcol has access to the whole market and we're experienced in finding the most suitable mortgage product for less conventional situations.
-Contact our experts today to get the right deal for you.
+Contact our experts today to get the best buy to let mortgage deal for you.

 • Standard variable rate (SVR) - each lender has its own standard variable interest rate.
 This rate often moves in line with the Bank of England’s Base Rate, but it doesn’t have to.
 The lender can decide when it goes up or down.
 The SVR is usually the highest interest rate and it can change without warning.
 You wouldn’t take out an SVR mortgage deal, but would be transferred onto your lender’s SVR when your introductory (fixed, discount or tracker) rate period ends.
 You would typically avoid going onto your lender’s more expensive SVR by remortgaging when your introductory rate is due to end

 • Fixed rate - this is usually an introductory deal in place for a set number of years at the start of your mortgage.
 The fixed interest rate will stay the same for that period, usually 2, 3 or 5 years.
-After this, you’ll be moved onto your lender’s SVR, which will usually be higher, unless you remortgage onto a new BTL deal
+After this, you’ll be moved onto your lender’s SVR, which will usually be higher, unless you get a BTL remortgage

 • Discount rates - this is another introductory offer, where you will pay a set percentage less than your lender’s SVR.
 For example a 2% discount rate on a 5% SVR would mean that you pay 3% interest.
 This can go up and down in line with the SVR